-“God and the medical staff of the AKU have granted me a second chance at life,” says Shaukat Qasim Agaria 11 years after unexpectedly discovering he had cancer.
+“God and the healthcare staff at AKUH have granted me a second chance at life,” said a thriving Shaukat Qasim Agaria 11 years after unexpectedly discovering he had cancer.

 A shop salesman on a meagre salary and the sole breadwinner for his family, Shaukat Qasim Agaria supported his wife and family and ensured his three children were properly educated.
 They were managing just fine until tragedy struck in 2011.
 Shaukat had felt a growth in his mouth and doctors at Aga Khan University Hospital (AKUH) diagnosed him with cancer.
 Shaukat was given two weeks to undergo surgery or else it would be too late – his cancer was spreading rapidly.

 Shaukat was concerned about the cost of surgery as he wouldn’t be able to afford it and provide for his family, so he applied for financial assistance from AKUH.
 The Patient Welfare Programme and the Patients’ Behbud Society (PBS) for AKUH covered 76% of the total cost of Shaukat’s surgery, easing the burden on him.